larrybotha/building-algorithms-using-typescript/README.md

 The sorting algorithm is left up to the implementing runtime.

-All browsers use an implementation that has a `O(n logn)` asymptotic run time / complexity.
+All browsers use an implementation that has a `O(nlogn)` asymptotic run time / complexity.

 ## Sorting anagrams

 [04-determine-if-two-strings-are-an-anagram.ts](./src/04-determine-if-two-strings-are-an-anagram.ts)

-The following implementation has a complexity of `O(n logn)` because it uses `[].slice`:
+The following implementation has a time complexity of `O(nlogn)` because it uses `[].slice`:

 ```typescript